 How long before I know if I’ve been accepted once my application is submitted?

-You can expect a decision within five business days of submitting your completed application.
+You can expect a decision within a minimum of five business days of submitting your completed application.

 Do I need to write the GMAT or GRE?